 If you have any questions with regards to the vehicle accident reporting procedures or claims process, email Risk Management at RiskManagement@csulb.edu or call at 562.985.2396.

 Minimum insurance limits and hold harmless provisions for agreements, contracts, and purchases are outlined under CSU Insurance Resources in Technical Letter RM 2012-01.
 Additional insurance requirements are outlined for liability insurance limits applicable to contracts with charter aircraft carriers or buses as set forth in California State University, Executive Order No. 1041, California State University, Student Travel.
 In the absence of a risk identification and evaluation conducted by the Risk Management Office, the insurance limits included in this document apply.
 For review of whether insurance requirements apply, please contact the CSULB Risk Management Office.

 Field Trips can increase the value of instructional and educational learning experiences.
-They can they can also present risks to the student, faculty and the University.
+They can also present risks to the student, faculty and the University.
 The following Field Trip Guidelines have been developed to minimize risk without jeopardizing the learning experience.

 - Field trips include required and voluntary activities outside the regularly scheduled classroom/laboratory environment arranged and led by the faculty and/or university staff.

 - Activities such as observation, measurement, instruction, collecting, and capturing may be included.